1. Purpose of policy

 9. Student ambassadors and volunteers

-9.2 All paid work that a USC student ambassador undertakes for the University must be approved in writing by Marketing.
+9.2 All paid work that a student ambassador undertakes for the University must be approved in writing by Marketing.

 10.1 Marketing is responsible for the approval and management of outgoing sponsorship arrangements on behalf of the University.
-Outgoing sponsorship involves USC seeking out and paying for some or all of the costs associated with a project, program, event or activity in exchange for recognition.
+Outgoing sponsorship involves the University seeking out and paying for some or all of the costs associated with a project, program, event or activity in exchange for recognition.
 Refer to Outgoing Sponsorship - Operational Policy.

 10.3 No area across the University is permitted to agree to any outgoing sponsorship arrangements without written approval from the Manager, Experiential Marketing.

 10.4 Areas which agree to sponsor an event or activity that incurs a cost for catering, venue or other costs are required to pay for those costs.